Cloudneeti/azure-security-scenarios/scenarios/ddos-attack-on-vm/documentation/ddos-attack-on-virtual-machine.md

 # Perform
  ### * Attack VM without DDoS protection & analyze <br />
-Microsoft have partnered with [BreakingPoint Cloud](https://www.ixiacom.com/products/breakingpoint-cloud) to offer tooling for Azure customers to generate traffic load against DDoS Protection enabled public endpoints to simulate TCP SYN flood and DNS flood attack on the VM without DDoS protection.
+Microsoft have partnered with [BreakingPoint Cloud](https://www.ixiacom.com/products/breakingpoint-cloud) to offer tooling for Azure customers to generate traffic load against DDoS Protection enabled public endpoints to simulate TCP SYN flood and DNS flood attack on the VM without DDoS Protection Standard.
 Create a  support request with [BreakingPoint Cloud](https://www.ixiacom.com/products/breakingpoint-cloud) for simulation of a DDoS attack on infrastructure.
-The team executed TCP SYN flood and DNS flood attack on the VM without DDoS protection  <br />
+The team executed TCP SYN flood and DNS flood attack on the VM without DDoS Protection Standard  <br />

 In this case DDoS attack can not be detected as shown in below images. <br />
 To monitor from metrics to find public IP is under DDoS attack (Does not detect DDoS attack)  <br />